The Changing Face of Gang Activity

 - Activity that a reliable informant identifies as gang activity

 These determinations can sometimes turn on subjective standards.
-With the assistance of an experienced criminal defense attorney, you may be able to successfully rebut the state’s conclusions.
+With the assistance of an experienced criminal defense lawyer, you may be able to successfully rebut the state’s conclusions.

 Gang convictions can result in a variety of penalties, depending on the details of the crime.
 A convicted party will first face penalties for the underlying crime committed.
 In addition, gang-related convictions are treated as enhancements, meaning that the underlying penalty is increased.
 There are two general purposes for this tactic: